Philipp Dengel: Political career

 Dengel had joined the Social Democratic Party of Germany (SPD) in 1911, but like hundreds of thousands of others he was radicalised by the war.
 He actively participated in the German Revolution in November 1918, joining Kurt Eisner in People's State of Bavaria, and turning up in Berlin shortly afterwards as legation secretary from the short-lived communist government in Bavaria.
 In March 1919, Dengel switched from the SPD to the recently formed Communist Party of Germany (KPD).
 He teamed up with Alfons Goldschmidt to help launch the Räte-Zeitung, a four-page newspaper of the revolutionary "Workers' council" movement.
 He was a contributing editor to Die Republik, a daily newspaper directed by the polymath and pacifist Wilhelm Herzog.
 In Berlin during early 1920, Dengel participated in defeating the Kapp Putsch and briefly became a member of the extremist breakaway Communist Workers' Party.
 Between September and December 1920, he visited Moscow in the Soviet Union.
 According to at least one source, it was only after a visit and a meeting with Vladimir Lenin in early 1921 he returned to the mainstream KPD.

 In May 1921, Dengel joined Die Rote Fahne newspaper, which by this time had become a KPD publication, as foreign policy editor.
 The next year, he was switched to work as a senior journalist with newspapers backing the party in Germany's principal industrial regions further to the west.
 In 1922, he took over as editor-in-chief at Sozialistische Republik, the Communist daily newspaper produced in Cologne.
 By 1923, he had moved again to Hamburg, and was looking after the Hamburger Volkszeitung.
 In October, he took part in the Hamburg Uprising in the city, taking on key organisational responsibilities for munitions and food supplies.
-At the start of 1924, Dengel took a party appointment as "Polleiter" (loosely "policy leader") with the regional KPD leadership team ("Bezirksleitung") for the Wasserkante region surrounding Hamburg.
+At the start of 1924, Dengel took a party appointment as Polleiter (loosely "policy leader") with the regional KPD leadership team ("Bezirksleitung") for the Wasserkante region surrounding Hamburg.
 Later that year, he moved to the Lower Rhine region, appointed regional Polleiter in August 1924, by now using for party purposes the pseudonym "Schmidt".
+He held that position until October 1925.